NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-lidar-data-rasters-in-R.md

 	#make spatial points object using the CRS (coordinate
 	#reference system) from the CHM and apply it to our plot centroid data.
-	centroid_sp <- SpatialPoints(centroids[,4:3],proj4string =CRS(as.character(chm@crs)) )
+	centroid_sp <- SpatialPoints(centroids[,4:3],proj4string =chm@crs)

 ###Extract CMH data within 20 m radius of each plot centroid.

 There are a few ways to go about this task.
 If your plots are circular, then the extract tool will do the job!
-However, you might need to use a shapefile that contains the plot boundaries OR perhaps your plot boundaries are rectangular.
-Several variations to complete this task are described below.

-###Variation 1: Extract Plot Data Using Circle: 20m Radius Plots
+### Variation 1: Extract Plot Data Using Circle: 20m Radius Plots

 	#Insitu sampling took place within 40m x 40m square plots so we use a 20m radius.
-    #Note that below will return a list, so we can extract via lapply
+    #Note that below will return a list of pixel values for each plot
     cent_ovr <- extract(chm,centroid_sp,buffer = 20)

 #### Explore The Data Distribution